SSWConsulting/SSW.Rules.Content/rules/make-sure-all-software-uses-english/rule.md

 5. In Windows10, Go to Settings | Language | Windows display language, click Windows display language and search for English.

+6. Go to Settings | Language | Region, click Regional format and select “English (United States)”.

-6. Done.
+7. Done.
 You have changed your language to English.
 Congratulations!~

 ![Figure: After completing the fix.](screenshot-finished.png)